stleary/JSON-java/README.md

 ````

-**Build tools for building the package and executing the unit tests**
+**Build tools for building the package and for executing the unit tests**

 The test suite can be executed with Maven by running:
 ```